Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-As said, there are a number of versions of scientific realism.
+As said, there are several versions of scientific realism.
 PKF presents (some of) them in the introduction to \cite{PKF}, showing how the nature of scientific theories and their relation to "facts" is in fact subtle, since theories are more complex than any naive picture of them as "candidate portraits of reality" but also as "systematization of observations" would want.
-This complexity should be properly appreciated in order to tackle the issue of realism vs instrumentalism in a fruitful manner, and this is indeed the preliminary goal of PKF's analysis.
-In doing so, characteristically, PKF builds on the work of philosophers but even more on the practice of science and the insights coming from scientists.
-The remarks about the brilliance of Maxwell's and Mach's thinking, cited above, were written in this context.
+This complexity should be properly appreciated to tackle the issue of realism vs instrumentalism in a fruitful manner, and this is indeed the preliminary goal of PKF's analysis.
+In doing so, characteristically, PKF builds on the work of philosophers but even more on the practice of science and the insights of scientists.
+His remarks about the brilliance of Maxwell's and Mach's thinking were written in this context.
 Again, what is particularly appreciated is the pragmatic, progress-oriented attitude of the scientists, opposed to the dogmatic, principles-first attitude of (some) philosophers, but also of scientists heavily influenced (in PKF's view) by positivist philosophy.

 Here are PKF's words: